 Whether you’re a new or experienced photographer you’ll probably find yourself making no end of silly mistakes, especially if you’re learning.
-In this post I will tell you some of the mistakes that you may make as a travel photographer and recommendations on how you can avoid them.
+Here are some of the mistakes that you might make as a travel photographer and recommendations on how you can avoid them.

 Lens cap on

 Mistake: When travelling you see a great photo opportunity such as a really interesting scene, but on going to take the picture you realise your lens cap is on and you miss the opportunity.